Scientific name: Melissa officinalis

 “[Lemon] Balm is sovereign for the brain, strengthening the memory and powerfully chasing away melancholy” – herbalist John Evelyn, 1600’s

 Lemon balm is another one of those plants with a ton of uses and benefits, so it’s a wonder that it isn’t more well known in the mainstream world.
 The name derives from a Greek word meaning “bee leaf” because bees are extremely attracted to it.
-Part of the mint family with sweet scented leaves, it’s helpful with heart disease, depression, anxiety, and many bacterial and viral infections.
+Part of the mint family with sweet lemon scented leaves, it’s helpful with depression, anxiety, heart disease, and many bacterial and viral infections.

 Named the “elixir of life” by Paracelsus, it’s obvious this herb has been important to us for many generations.